bfioritto/typeburrito/_posts/2016-02-09-how-to-combine-typefaces.markdown

 You know you need to pick typefaces that will work well together, but it seems like there’s a lot more to it than meets the eye, and you don’t have a year to get up to speed on the ins and outs of typography.

-Don’t worry: you don’t need to know all the rules.
+Relax!
+You don’t need to know all the rules.
 A few simple guidelines will have you making great type choices in no time.

 Pairing type really involves two skills: picking great typefaces, and the actual pairing.